 If you are struggling to find an iPSC line which matches your requirements, please contact us and our team will be happy to help you.

 Cell line identity is recorded on all EBiSC lines using standard 16 allele Satellite Tandem Repeat (STR) testing.
-The STR profiles of specific lines can be shared directly to users after cell line purchase.
-These must only be used for cell line authentication.
+The STR profiles of specific lines can be shared directly to users after cell lines are accessed.
+The STR profiles must only be used for cell line authentication.

 Please contact us to receive the relevant profile after you have received your cell line(s).

-Each cell line batch has a Certificate of Analysis that can be downloaded from each cell line page on the ECACC website.
+Each cell line batch has a Certificate of Analysis that can be downloaded from each cell line page on the EBiSC Catalogue.
 This contains details from our cell line characterisation and quality control results.
 It also contains the passage number, culture conditions and any cell line specific information about morphology and growth patterns.
 Please see an example Certificate of Analysis.

 EBiSC has simplified the feeder-free culture conditions of the iPSC lines it provides.
 Each cell line can be cultured using a core set of defined media/matrix combinations, including use of mTeSRTM1 and Essential 8TM media and Matrigel/Geltrex and Vitronectin matrices.
 The conditions recommended for your chosen cell line(s) are detailed in the batch specific Certificate of Analysis that accompanies the line(s) and on the specific Cell Line page on the website.
 Instructions on the different culture protocols can be found in the EBiSC Protocol for Culture of induced Pluripotent Stem Cells document.
 This covers all the different media/matrix combinations.